In this section

 Disconnection of a ventilation circuit with iNO therapy should be avoided and so the use of an in-line suction port is most suitable.
 Suction of the ETT should be done swiftly to avoid de-recruitment of the lungs.

-Use aseptic technique and personal protective equipment.
-Suction catheters should be discarded following each suction event, in order to reduce the risk of introducing infection.
+Staff are to use standard aseptic technique and don personal protective equipment.
+Suction catheters should be discarded following each suction event, to reduce the risk of introducing contamination.
+ETT suction should be performed prior to oral or nasopharyngeal suction.
+Inline suction catheter sets should be changed every 24 hours or if no longer patent.

 Please remember to